 You want to make sure that you don’t use anything too fancy in your fonts, rather keep it simple.
 Use italics or bold for those parts that you would like to draw attention to.

 Headings should be written in sans-serif font.
-A few metres away, they should be big enough to make it easy to spot keywords.
+A few meters away, they should be big enough to make it easy to spot keywords.

 Serif fonts are easier to read when printed, and should therefore be used for body text.
 Using too many fonts or sizes will look unprofessional, so please be careful.